fpadovani/childes_vs_wiki/README.md

 Once run, the resulting frequency distributions will be saved in the folder **n_grams_frequency** Additionally, you can compute dependency-based unigram and bigram frequencies using the script ```n_gram_calculations_dep.py```.
+This script also saves its outputs in the same folder: **n_grams_frequency**.

+Once you have these files ready, you can proceed with the following steps in order:

+1. Run the script ```fitclams_generation/generate_bins_CLAMS_all_langs.py```, which first computes the shared vocabulary between CHILDES and Wikipedia for the three target languages (English, French, and German).
+Then, it groups nouns and verbs into 10 bins based on their observed frequency in the training dataset.
+As a result, you will obtain 10 bins stored under each of the following folder names:

+- *fitclams_generation/extracted_words/de-en-fr/nouns_per_bin_childes*

+- *fitclams_generation/extracted_words/de-en-fr/verbs_per_bin_childes*

+- *fitclams_generation/extracted_words/de-en-fr/nouns_per_bin_wiki*

+- *fitclams_generation/extracted_words/de-en-fr/verbs_per_bin_wiki*